 During the year under review, efforts were made for effective and successful implementation of the Official Language Policy of the Government.
 Workshops, essay writing competitions were held.
 Forms and Circulars, Notices have been made bilingual.
-Annual report of the Company for 2017-18 has been printed in Hindi also.
+Annual Report of the Company for 2018-19 has been printed in Hindi also.

-43. CORPORATE SOCIAL RESPONSIBILITY
+43. CORPORATE SOCIAL RESPONSIBILITY & SUSTAINABLE DEVELOPMENT

 Corporate Social Responsibility (CSR) is an integral part of the Company's business strategy.
 As a responsible corporate citizen, we take charge of our social and environmental footprint.
-The social welfare activities undertaken by the Company include
+The Board of Directors have approved CSR Policy to the Company.
+Board's CSR